 - Advise clients in all areas of state and federal labor and employment laws, including the: Fair Labor Standards Act; Equal Pay Act; National Labor Relations Act; Family and Medical Leave Act; Americans with Disabilities Act; Uniformed Services Employment and Reemployment Act; Older Workers’ Benefits Protection Act; WARN Act; reductions in force; workers’ compensation retaliation; First Amendment claims; Due Process claims; and claims brought under the Texas Whistleblower Act

-- Advise institutions of higher education in matters related to Title IX, the Family Education and Privacy Rights Act, student rights, and the Public Information Act
+- Advise institutions of higher education in matters related to Title IX, the Family Educational Rights and Privacy Act, and the Public Information Act

 - Draft and negotiate employment contracts for clients, including confidentiality agreements, non-competes, non-solicitation, and severance agreements

 - Conduct workplace investigations or advise clients conducting the investigations

-- Represent clients before the Equal Employment Opportunity Commission, Austin Human Rights Commission and Texas Workforce Commission (including the former Texas Commission on Human Rights), and the Department of Labor; Practice includes drafting employer responses and statements of position as well as representation of employers at administrative hearings and on-site investigations and audits
+- Represent clients before the Equal Employment Opportunity Commission, Austin Human Rights Commission, Texas Workforce Commission, and the Department of Labor; Practice includes drafting employer responses and statements of position as well as representation of employers at administrative hearings and on-site investigations and audits

 - Employment litigation experience in state and federal courts includes: defense of race, national origin, and sex discrimination claims; sexual harassment claims; disability discrimination and failure to accommodate cases; Family and Medical Leave Act cases; wage and hour cases; workers’ compensation retaliation; defamation; employment torts; First Amendment claims; due process claims; and claims brought under the Texas Whistleblower Act

 - Obtained numerous successful dispositive motions for clients, including summary judgments in cases involving race discrimination, failure to hire (ADA), ADEA and First Amendment retaliation claims

 - Jury Trial experience includes numerous successful premises liability and condemnation cases in state court and successful employment law and civil rights cases in federal courts